nkiru-ede/MavenNetworkStudy/README.md

 Steps to replicate:
+1. Download the 'Project' folder
-1. Download dataset containing the source and target artifacts via the link - https://drive.google.com/file/d/1--zotLE4XjxfENuuDY_AezTeTJS4EJU-/view?usp=sharing
+2. Download dataset containing the source and target artifacts via the link into the project folder - https://drive.google.com/file/d/1--zotLE4XjxfENuuDY_AezTeTJS4EJU-/view?usp=sharing
-2.
+3. Ensure that your project directory look like this my_project/
+├── run_dataanalysis.bat
+├── datAnalysis.py
+├── requirements.txt
+├── 2018dataset.csv

+5.

 Unit Test: can be run with the run_tests.bat or running the command run_tests.bat from command prompt